schemaspy/schemaspy/README.md

 SchemaSpy covers a lot of use cases for database analysis and documentation.
 Be sure to check out the guides provided by the community later in this README.

+## On-demand database documentation

+The prefered way to document databases is through entity-relationship (ER) diagrams.
+However, drawing these diagrams manually is such a time-consuming and error-prone process that we hardly ever draw them in practice.
+When the diagrams *are* drawn, they rarely stay up-to-date.
+With SchemaSpy, this is no longer a problem.
+The diagrams can be generated quickly and even as a part of your CI/CD workflow to ensure it's always up to date.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.